jmarranz/jeplayer/README.md

 JEPLayer was born to provide:

-1) A simple API to avoid the tedious tasks of JDBC and/or JTA.
+* A simple API to avoid the tedious tasks of JDBC and/or JTA.

-2) Several optional listeners to fully customize the lifecycle of JDBC persistence (simple and non-invasive IoC).
+* Several optional listeners to fully customize the lifecycle of JDBC persistence (simple and non-invasive IoC).
 Most of them Java 8 (lambdas) friendly.

-3) Methods to build simple and complex DAOs, automatic attribute-table field binding or fully customized.
+* Methods to build simple and complex DAOs, automatic attribute-table field binding or fully customized.

+* Object Relational Mapping based on absolutely pure POJOs, no dependencies and annotations in model, fully orthogonal.

+* Database schema centric, no impositions of Java data model.

+* An extremely simple, automatic, configurable and error-free way to demarcate transactions.

-4) Does not replace JDBC, instead of this, JDBC objects are exposed when required.
+* Does not replace JDBC, instead of this, internal JDBC objects are exposed when required, no new methods provided when existing JDBC methods are enough.

-5) Ever using PreparedStatement, ever secure.
+* Ever using PreparedStatement, ever secure.

-6) PreparedStatement objects are automatically cached and reused.
+* PreparedStatement objects are automatically cached and reused.

-7) Fluid API for queries similar to JPA.
+* Fluid API for queries similar to JPA.

-8) Extremely simple, automatic, fully configurable, declarative and programmatic, non-invasive and error-free way to demarcate JDBC and JTA transactions
+* Extremely simple, automatic, fully configurable, declarative and programmatic, non-invasive and error-free way to demarcate JDBC and JTA transactions

-9) JTA transaction declaration with the same semantics as JavaEE EJB beans
+* JTA transaction declaration with the same semantics as JavaEE EJB beans

-10) Extremely simple and error-free two-phase commit JTA transactions for multiple databases
+* Extremely simple and error-free two-phase commit JTA transactions for multiple databases

-11) False JTA transactions with pure JDBC infrastructure, change to real JTA with a simple method call.
+* False JTA transactions with pure JDBC infrastructure, change to real JTA with a simple method call.

 What is Different In JEPLayer
 ------